Chlamydia: Transmission

-Chlamydia can be transmitted during vaginal, anal, or oral sex, or direct contact with infected tissue such as conjunctiva.
+Chlamydia can be transmitted during vaginal, anal, oral, or manual sex or direct contact with infected tissue such as conjunctiva.
 Chlamydia can also be passed from an infected mother to her baby during vaginal childbirth.
 It is assumed that the probability of becoming infected is proportionate to the number of bacteria one is exposed to.

+Recent research using droplet digital PCR and viability assays found evidence of high-viability C. trachomatis in the gastrointestinal tract of women who abstained from receptive anal intercourse.
+Rectal C. trachomatis appeared independent of cervical infection—with distinct MLST types detected in rectal versus endocervical samples—suggesting persistent gastrointestinal colonization likely acquired through prior vaginorectal or oral routes, rather than direct anal exposure.

 Pathophysiology

-Chlamydiae have the ability to establish long-term associations with host cells.
-When an infected host cell is starved for various nutrients such as amino acids (for example, tryptophan), iron, or vitamins, this has a negative consequence for Chlamydiae since the organism is dependent on the host cell for these nutrients.
+Chlamydia bacteria have the ability to establish long-term associations with host cells.
+When an infected host cell is starved for various nutrients such as amino acids (for example, tryptophan), iron, or vitamins, this has a negative consequence for chlamydia bacteria since the organism is dependent on the host cell for these nutrients.
 Long-term cohort studies indicate that approximately 50% of those infected clear within a year, 80% within two years, and 90% within three years.

-The starved chlamydiae enter a persistent growth state wherein they stop cell division and become morphologically aberrant by increasing in size.
+The starved chlamydia bacteria can enter a persistent growth state where they stop cell division and become morphologically aberrant by increasing in size.
 Persistent organisms remain viable as they are capable of returning to a normal growth state once conditions in the host cell improve.

-There is debate as to whether persistence has relevance.
-Some believe that persistent chlamydiae are the cause of chronic chlamydial diseases.
+There is debate as to whether persistence has relevance: some believe that persistent chlamydia bacteria are the cause of chronic chlamydial diseases.
 Some antibiotics such as β-lactams have been found to induce a persistent-like growth state.